Skip to content

 The trace follows the delegation chain from root to authoritative server, pinpointing where resolution breaks.

 Accurate DNS records depend on accurate time.
-If a device’s clock drifts, log timestamps become unreliable and certificate validation fails.
+When a device’s clock drifts, log timestamps become unreliable and certificate validation is unsuccessful.
 The next page covers NTP, the protocol that synchronizes clocks across the network.

 • RFC 1035 — Domain Names: Implementation and Specification (IETF, 1987)